patrickcping/pingone-go-sdk-v2/management/docs/FormRecaptchaV2.md

 ### NewFormRecaptchaV2

-`func NewFormRecaptchaV2(key string, size EnumFormRecaptchaV2Size, theme EnumFormRecaptchaV2Theme, alignment EnumFormItemAlignment, ) *FormRecaptchaV2`
+`func NewFormRecaptchaV2(size EnumFormRecaptchaV2Size, theme EnumFormRecaptchaV2Theme, alignment EnumFormItemAlignment, ) *FormRecaptchaV2`

 NewFormRecaptchaV2 instantiates a new FormRecaptchaV2 object
 This constructor will assign default values to properties that have it defined,